bellwood420/pong-arcade-fpga/Readme.md

 The version of Vivado I used was: 2020.1

 Start button (COIN_SW) is assigned to KEY0 in DE0-CV and BTNC in Nexys4 DDR.
+Connector to external circuit is assigned to GPIO1 in DE0-CV and Pmod A in Nexys 4 DDR.

 # References